Also known as: banded front lever, assisted front lever, band front lever hold, band-assisted lever hold, banded lever hold

 What is Front Lever Hold Band Assisted?

-The Front Lever Hold Band Assisted is a medium-level calisthenics hold using a resistance band to support a horizontal, body-parallel front lever.
-It primarily targets the core, latissimus, shoulders, traps and forearms while building static pulling strength and scapular control.
+Front Lever Hold Band Assisted is a medium-level calisthenics hold using a resistance band to support a horizontal bodyline.
+It primarily targets the core, lats, shoulders, traps and forearms while building pulling strength and body tension.

 How to Do Front Lever Hold Band Assisted

-- Engage core and lats: Retract shoulder blades, pull elbows down slightly, and brace your core hard to maintain a straight, horizontal body line throughout the hold.
+4. Engage scapula: Retract and depress shoulder blades, pull chest toward the bar, and brace your core to initiate a straight, horizontal body line.

 Muscle Groups